HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.terminal.basics.md

 ---
 # Terminal Basics

 Visual Studio Code includes a fully-featured integrated terminal that conveniently starts at the root of your workspace.
-It provides integration with the editor to support features like [[vs.1.7.#links]] and [[vs.1.7.docs.editor.tasks]].
+It provides integration with the editor to support features like [links](#links) and [[vs.1.7.docs.editor.tasks]].

 To open the terminal: